Last Updated: June 4, 2013

 No roulette offerred.

-Between November 30 and December 1, 2008, I surveyed all 11 casinos in San Diego County for the odds offered in craps, among other things.
+Between November 30 and December 1, 2008, I surveyed all 11 casinos in greater San Diego area for the odds offered in craps, among other things.
 The following table shows my results.

 Disclaimer: The Barona Casino hired me to perform surveys of San Diego casinos for backjack, roulette, and craps.
 The table above summarizes my findings.